kriasoft/graphql-starter-kit/db/README.md

 Or, by using a GUI such as [Postico](https://eggerapps.at/postico/).
 Find connection settings inside of the [`env`](../env) package.

-Optionally pass the `--env=#0` argument with one of the pre-configured [environments](../env) — `dev` (default), `local`, `test`, or `prod`.
+Optionally pass the `--env #0` argument with one of the pre-configured [environments](../env) — `dev` (default), `local`, `test`, or `prod`.

 ## How to create a new migration